lbn187/RL-CFR/README.md

-# [ICML2024]RL-CFR: Improving Action Abstraction for Imperfect Information Extensive-Form Games with Reinforcement Learning
+# RL-CFR: Improving Action Abstraction for Imperfect Information Extensive-Form Games with Reinforcement Learning

 This repository is the implementation of PREFLOP43 poker solver using RL-CFR in ICML 2024.
 Please refer to that repo for more documentation.